ctolkien/Posh-Sprintly/README.md

     Set-SprintlyNextTask

-Will keep you moving forward.
+This will keep you moving forward, by grabbing the next available task (moving it to 'current' if it's not already) and updating your prompt.

 ### Install